-For more information on the process by which to obtain an e-resolution please see: http://www.catc.ca.gov/programs/environmental/.
+For more information on the process by which to obtain an e-resolution see the Commission website.
 Allocation requests will be brought forward for Commission consideration by Caltrans Local Assistance.

 In the event that the project is subject to the National Environmental Policy Act (NEPA) it is the Commission's policy that documentation of NEPA clearance is provided with the project application and prior to allocation of funds.